Frequent Issues Related to QI:

 - when the risks from the intervention to participants are greater than minimal

-The attached worksheet is (developed by Rachel Nosowsky, Esq.) based on The Hastings Center Report The Ethics of Using QI Methods to Improve Health Care Quality and Safety .
-The worksheet should help QI investigators to ascertain whether or not the IRB needs to be consulted or not.
+The first worksheet was developed by Rachel Nosowsky, Esq. and is based on The Hastings Center Report The Ethics of Using QI Methods to Improve Health Care Quality and Safety.
 Download the Worksheet.

 Why doesn't the IRB review all QI activities?